ddmitov/perl-executing-browser/README.md

 providing them with a nice HTML4/5 interface for both input and output and
 using CGI protocol GET method for communication between HTML forms and scripts.

-PEB can be used as an easy to set up HTML/CSS/JavaScript GUI framework for
+PEB can be used as an easy to set up HTML/CSS/JavaScript GUI for
 Perl (possibly PHP/Python) scripts and has the following design objectives:
 1. Zero installation solution:
     pack your Perl modules or even your version of Perl with your copy of PEB browser and